-The Outer Worlds has finally touched down and you’re just about ready to create a colonist of your own.
+The Outer Worlds has finally touched down on Nintendo Switch, bringing a manageable RPG that feels much like a modern take on the Fallout series.
+It originally released in the fall of 2019 to PS4, PC, and Xbox One.
 Before you embark on a mission across the stars, however, there’s some vital information you need to know.
 There is a lot to manage as you take on (or befriend) the many mega-corporations of deep space.
-From companion relationships, to inventory management, and even speccing out your character, we’ve compiled an introductory guide to staying alive.
+From companion relationships, to inventory management, and even applying the right specs to your character, we’ve compiled an introductory guide to staying alive.

 Loot in The Outer Worlds is aplenty.
-You’ll regularly be lining your pockets with new weapons and armor.
-These items will degrade with use, with weapons degrading after being fired, and armor breaking down after taking heavy damage.
+You’ll regularly be lining your pockets with new weapons, healing items, and armor.
+Many of these items will need to be repaired with use, with weapons degrading after being fired, and armor breaking down after taking heavy damage.
 You’ll be able to monitor this from the inventory screen.

 Make sure to check in with them from time to time for new conversations and even new quests.
 Make sure they’re kitted out with the best gear to provide more protection, as they’ll be downed for the duration of a firefight if their health reaches zero.
 Also, be sure to equip them with their preferred weapon of choice, to make them as deadly as possible.

 The in-game world isn’t exactly open.
 It’s filled with carefully hand-crafted zones, packed with little nooks and crannies for you to poke around in.
 You’ll find tons of consumables and other items to trade if you just look around.